Myoporum laetum: Distribution and habitat

-Ngaio grows very well in coastal areas of New Zealand including the on the Chatham Islands.
+Ngaio grows very well in coastal areas of New Zealand including on the Chatham Islands.
 It grows in lowland forest, sometimes in pure stands, others in association with other species such as nīkau (Rhopalostylis sapida).

 Ecology

 Myoporum laetum has been introduced to several other countries including Portugal, South Africa and Namibia.
 It is considered an invasive exotic species by the California Exotic Pest Plant Council.

 Uses

 Indigenous use

 The Māori would rub the leaves over their skin to repel mosquitoes and sandflies.
 The leaf buds and inner bark also have uses in traditional rongoā medicinal practices, intended to soothe stomach pain or sore gums, and the berries were occasionally a traditional food source, however due to the presence of the toxin ngaione, consumption is not recommended.

 Early European uses

 Early European settlers to New Zealand used ngaio oil as a sheep dip, to protect sheep from parasites.

 Horticulture

 Ngaio is a hardy plant that will grow in most soils but needs full sun.
 It can also tolerate exposure to salt spray.
 It can be grown from seed or from semi-hard cuttings.